-As a speech language pathologist specialized in feeding, I too often see parents using sippy cups for their kids milk, juice, and water intake.
+As a speech-language pathologist specializing in feeding, I too often see parents using sippy cups for their kid’s milk, juice, and water intake.
 One aspect of feeding therapy is developing proper oral motor skills for functional chewing and swallowing.

 First, let’s discuss WHY I don’t recommend sippy cups:

 - Sippy cups foster infantile tongue placement: Sippy cups cause your child’s tongue to be placed forward.
 As babies grow, their sucking pattern actually changes into a more adult-like pattern.
 A sippy cup promotes infantile tongue placement, instead of helping your child mature to an adult-like tongue position for drinking.

 - Infantile tongue placement (may) make it more difficult for your child to say certain sounds: Because sippy cups promote forward tongue placement, some children who use sippy cups may have difficulty producing certain sounds.
 The sounds sometimes affected by sippy cup use are s,z,ch,t,d,l.

 - Infantile tongue position (may) make it difficult for you to understand your child: If children don’t develop a more neutral tongue position, their general speech clarity may be affected.
 Some children who use a sippy cup for too long may not be able to coordinate their tongue for conversational speech, therefore making it difficult for parents and peers to understand them.

 Now, let’s discuss why I DO recommend straw cups: